 By 1876 the Dolphin had been rebuilt and reopened as an inn and before the First World War still was heated by a bath full of ‘Kiln Coals’ that stood in the middle of the bar.
 ‘Kiln Coals’ came from the Maltings and boys sold them around the town for two pence a kettle load.

 The Dolphin finally ceased to be an inn during World War One, through Christie’s Brewery of Hoddesdon did not sell it until 1931, when it was converted initially into two houses and then later back to into one.
 After 1945, and continuing the theme of inappropriate things for a GP surgery to be associated with, it became a warehouse for wholesale confectioners and tobacconists until in 1981 it started being converted into the current Surgery.

-The Practice has continued to develop and in June 2010 we were awarded the Royal College of General Practitioners ‘Quality Practice Award’ which “recognises a high standard of quality patient care delivered by every member of the Practice team.”
-However the current surgery is now bursting at the seams and we feel it is high time that the Dolphin Inn moves on into a new phase of its history and the practice likewise.
-As such we are actively looking for new premises so we can continue to give the high quality of care that we are known for.
+The Practice continued to develop and in June 2010 we were awarded the Royal College of General Practitioners ‘Quality Practice Award’ which “recognises a high standard of quality patient care delivered by every member of the Practice team.”
+However the surgery was bursting at the seams and we felt it was high time that the Dolphin Inn moves on into a new phase of its history and the practice likewise.

 With that in mind and to help all patients in Ware, we took over the running of the Maltings Surgery in 2016 and fully merged the lists into one Practice in 2017.
-This initially allowed us to develop chronic disease services at the Amwell site until the COVID outbreak and now it is used for possible COVID positive patients.
-Our new surgery in the library car park is due to open around April 2021.
+This initially allowed us to develop chronic disease services at the Amwell site until the COVID outbreak and was then used for COVID positive patients.